sphinx-doc/sphinx/doc/extdev/index.rst

   .. note:: The *parallel-read-safe* extension must satisfy the following
             conditions:

-            * The core logic of the extension is parallely executable during the reading phase.
+            * The core logic of the extension is parallelly executable during the reading phase.
             * It has event handlers for :event:`env-merge-info` and :event:`env-purge-doc` events if it stores dataa to the build